Julian-Lam/CISC-4900-Hold-The-Line/README.md

 - Right-Click - Aim current weapon
 - R - Reload
 - B - Switch firing mode (if current weapon allows)
-- 3 - Request air strike at where the player is aiming at
+- Q - Request air strike at where the player is aiming at
 - P or Esc - Pause Game/Close interface
 - G or Tab - Open/Close inventory